Brennall/HFH-SRD/Chapter02.md

 **Intelligence**: This is the ability to learn and apply knowledge.
 Intelligence is a prime requisite for elven nightblades, elven spellswords, and mages.
 The ability bonus for Intelligence is added to the number of proficiencies the character begins play with (see the Proficiencies chapter for details) and the number of languages the character is able to learn to read and write, as described below.
 Mages, elven nightblades, and elven spellswords increase the number of spells of each level in their repertoire by their Intelligence bonus (see the Spells chapter for details).

 All characters begin the game knowing their native language.
-In most campaign worlds, the majority of humans speak a common language, often called “Common.”
+In most campaign worlds, the majority of humans speak a common language, often called "Common."
 The demi-human races (elves and dwarves) have their own languages, and members of these  races normally begin play knowing their racial language, Common (or the local human language if it isn't called Common), and certain other languages based on the race.

 A character with an Intelligence penalty will only know his native language, and cannot read more than a word or two.
 Characters with at least average Intelligence (9-12) will be literate in any languages they can speak.
 Characters with an Intelligence bonus may begin the game knowing one or more languages other than those given above; the number of additional languages that may be learned is equal to the Intelligence bonus (+1, +2, or +3).
-The player may also choose to leave one or more bonus language “slots” open, to be filled during play.
+The player may also choose to leave one or more bonus language "slots" open, to be filled during play.

 The languages available to characters include the demi-human languages (Elven, Dwarven, Gnomish, and Halfling) and the various beastmen dialects (e.g. Orc, Goblin).
-At the Judge’s discretion, player characters may also begin play knowing ancient or archaic tongues, or exotic languages such as Draconic (the language of dragons).
+At the Judge's discretion, player characters may also begin play knowing ancient or archaic tongues, or exotic languages such as Draconic (the language of dragons).
 The specific languages available will depend on the campaign setting.

 **Wisdom**: A combination of intuition, willpower and common sense.
 Wisdom is a prime requisite for bladedancers, clerics, and dwarven craftpriests.
 The Wisdom bonus or penalty applies to saving throws caused by spells or magic items.
-This would include, e.g., a save versus Blast against a fireball or a save versus Death from a finger of death, but not a save versus Petrification against a medusa’s gaze.
+This would include, e.g., a save versus Blast against a fireball or a save versus Death from a finger of death, but not a save versus Petrification against a medusa's gaze.

 **Dexterity**: This ability measures the character's quickness and balance as well as his aptitude with tools.
 Dexterity is a prime requisite for assassins, bards, bladedancers, elven nightblades, explorers, and thieves.
-A character’s Dexterity bonus or penalty is applied to his attack throws with missile weapons, Armor Class value, and Initiative die rolls.
+A character's Dexterity bonus or penalty is applied to his attack throws with missile weapons, Armor Class value, and Initiative die rolls.

 **Constitution**: Constitution is a combination of general health and vitality.
 Apply the Constitution bonus or penalty to each Hit Die rolled by the character.
 Note that a penalty here cannot reduce any Hit Die roll to less than 1 point.

 **Charisma**: This is the ability to influence or even lead people; those with high Charisma are well-liked, or at least highly respected.
 Charisma is a prime requisite for bards.
-Apply the Charisma bonus or penalty to the character’s reaction rolls.
+Apply the Charisma bonus or penalty to the character's reaction rolls.
 Charisma also determines the maximum number of henchmen the character may employ, and modifies their morale.
-The number of henchmen a character may hire is equal to 4 plus the Charisma bonus or penalty (and therefore ranges from 1 to 7); the average morale of any such henchmen will be 0, modified by the character’s Charisma bonus or penalty.
+The number of henchmen a character may hire is equal to 4 plus the Charisma bonus or penalty (and therefore ranges from 1 to 7); the average morale of any such henchmen will be 0, modified by the character's Charisma bonus or penalty.

 ### Classes and Ability Scores

 Once abilities have been determined, each player must choose a class.
 Each class has one or more prime requisite ability scores.
-A character must have an ability score of at least 9 in a class’s prime requisite(s) in order to choose a particular class.
+A character must have an ability score of at least 9 in a class's prime requisite(s) in order to choose a particular class.
 Some classes have additional minimum ability score requirements.
 A character must have the minimum required ability, if one is indicated, in order to choose a particular class.

-If a character’s prime requisite ability is high enough, the character will receive a bonus to experience points earned during play.
+If a character's prime requisite ability is high enough, the character will receive a bonus to experience points earned during play.
 The Ability Prime Requisite table, below, details the effect a score in a prime requisite has on experience points earned by characters.
-If a class has two prime requisites, calculate the character’s experience adjustment based on whichever prime requisite has the lower ability score.
+If a class has two prime requisites, calculate the character's experience adjustment based on whichever prime requisite has the lower ability score.

-Once a player has selected his character class, he may raise the class’s prime requisite ability or abilities if desired by sacrificing points in other abilities.
+Once a player has selected his character class, he may raise the class's prime requisite ability or abilities if desired by sacrificing points in other abilities.
 2 ability points may be sacrificed from an ability to raise a prime requisite ability 1 point.
 This may be done more than once, but no ability can be lowered below 9, and no ability may be lowered if it is also a prime requisite for the class, even if there are a few points to spare above the minimum required score.

 ### Hit Points

-Hit points are a measure of a character’s ability to survive in combat.
+Hit points are a measure of a character's ability to survive in combat.
 When a character, or any other being, is reduced to 0 or fewer hit points, he is incapacitated and possibly dead.
-Hit points are not a direct representation of the character’s capacity to receive physical injury.
+Hit points are not a direct representation of the character's capacity to receive physical injury.
 Rather, they represent a holistic combination of fighting skill, stamina, luck, and the favor of the gods, all of which contribute to helping the character roll with blows and survive attacks that would have killed a lesser combatant.

 Each character class rolls a different kind of die to determine hit points, as noted in the Character Classes section, based on their toughness in battle.
 One die is rolled at first level, and further dice are rolled and cumulatively added to the total hp for each level of experience, unless otherwise noted.
 One optional rule, to allow first level characters to be hardier, is for the Judge to allow all hp rolls for first level characters to be considered the maximum result (e.g. an 8 for fighters or a 6 for clerics.)